- Written by Super User

 After the success of Operation Drake and initially, a 4-year project following in the footsteps of Sir Walter Raleigh, Operation Raleigh took over 4,000 young people around the world linking expeditions.
 It continues today as Raleigh International and over 36,000 young people have partaken in projects across the globe.

 1978 Operation Drake - FIRST youth project to circumnavigate the globe

 Founded by John Blashford-Snell and HRH The Prince of Wales, Operation Drake was the largest youth expedition ever to leave the UK.
 In its two years, 414 young people took part in the voyage, working on land-based projects in over 16 countries.

 1974-75 - FIRST navigation of almost all of the Zaire River

-John Blashford-Snell led an SES expedition navigating almost all the 2,700 miles of the great Zaire (now Congo) River whilst carrying out medical and scientific research.
+John Blashford-Snell led a Scientific Exploration Society expedition navigating almost all the 2,700 miles of the great Zaire (now Congo) River whilst carrying out medical and scientific research.

 1971-72 - FIRST crossing of the complete Darien Gap

 The SES tested Range Rovers on an expedition from Alaska to the Cape of Good Hope, crossing the swamps and rain forests of the Darien Gap of Central America, the ‘missing link’ of the trans-American highway.
 This expedition has been well documented and attracted worldwide media coverage.